 Molecular sieves are highly hygroscopic and can be close to their saturation level after exposure to air for 24 hours, so they should be installed within 20 minutes once unpacked.

-Therefore, in order to prevent moisture from entering the refrigeration system, a dry filter must be provided to absorb the moisture that has entered the system.
+Therefore, to prevent moisture from entering the refrigeration system, a dry filter must be provided to absorb the moisture that has entered the system.

-These controller are for high voltage and low voltage protector of the chiller system.
+These controllers are for high voltage and low voltage protectors of the chiller system.